 Upon orders of Governor Hendricks, Captain Theodore B. Wightman of the Indiana Guards departed Indianapolis with his troops for Michigan City on the evening of October 19.
 Also traveling with the militia was Indiana Adjutant General William W. Conner.

 Upon their arrival in Michigan City, the troops boarded a B&O train and traveled westward toward the scene of activity.
 At 8:00 in the morning of October 20, the B&O train arrived; the locomotive had American flags draped on it, making a grand appearance as it rolled to a stop in front of the large throng of railroad employees, law enforcement, and local citizens.
-Captain Wightman had a platform placed at the front of the engine that carried several troops, as well as two imposing Gatling guns.
+Captain Wightman had a platform placed at the front of the engine that carried several troop, as well as two imposing Gatling guns.
 Newspaper reports state that the Michigan Central men fell silent when the guns were pointed in their direction, but held their ground.

 Governor Thomas Andrews Hendricks ordered Indiana